 With OK From EPA, Use Of Controversial Weedkiller Is Expected To Double

 The Environmental Protection Agency announced Friday that it will let farmers keep spraying the weedkilling chemical dicamba on Monsanto's new dicamba-tolerant soybeans and cotton.
-The decision is a victory for the biotech giant and the farmers who want to use the company's newest weed-killing technology.
+The decision is a victory for the biotech giant and the farmers who want to use the company's newest weedkilling technology.

-The EPA, however, decided that the problems which occurred this past summer can be solved simply by adding a few new restrictions on the ways in which dicamba is used.
-In the future, applying dicamba will require special training; it can't be applied if the wind speed is greater than 10 mph, and farmers will be asked to pay more attention to the risk that dicamba spraying may pose to nearby orchards and vegetable fields.
+The EPA, however, decided that the problems that occurred this past summer can be solved simply by adding a few new restrictions on how dicamba is used.
+In the future, applying dicamba will require special training; it can't be applied if the wind speed is greater than 10 mph and farmers will be asked to pay more attention to the risk that dicamba spraying may pose to nearby orchards and vegetable fields.

 Farmers have used dicamba for decades, but this past summer, they got permission to use it in a new way, spraying it over the top of soybean and cotton crops that Monsanto has genetically modified to tolerate the chemical.
 This meant that more dicamba was sprayed, and it was being applied in the heat of summer, which makes chemicals more likely to turn into a vapor and drift.